-As a 1985 NES title, Taito’s the Legend of Kage might feel a little too simplistic to today’s players.
-Stages are repetitive, and graphics are nothing to write home about.
-On the other hand, you do play with the classic ninja combo of shurikens and a sword, and your missions involve infiltrating castles to rescue damsels in distress.
+Being a 1985 NES title, Taito’s the Legend of Kage might feel a little too simplistic to today’s players.
+Stages are repetitive and graphics are nothing to write home about.
+On the other hand, you do play with the classic ninja combo of shurikens and a sword, and your missions involve infiltrating Japanese castles to rescue damsels in distress.
 Overall, the game is also a substantial challenge.
 Mainly because there is no password or continue system.

 3) Shinobi Series

-Was Shinobi the first name that came to mind when you read the title?
+Was Shinobi the first name that came to your mind when you read the title?
 It should be.
-Just as Ninja Gaiden is representative of the genre nowadays, Shinobi was the name gamers associated with ninjas in the 80s and 90s.
+Just as Ninja Gaiden is representative of the genre nowadays, Shinobi was the name gamers tagged to ninjas in the 80s and 90s.
 The series was also developer Sega’s showcase for their best technologies and designs.

 And the games are fantastic!
-While replaying the Mega Drive episodes recently, I continue to be mesmerised by Sega’s winning combination of mythical Japan with modern mechanical terror.
-Note that like all other retro ninja games in this list, none of the Shinobi games are walkovers.
+While replaying the Mega Drive episodes recently, I continued to be mesmerised by Sega’s winning combination of mythical Japan with modern mechanical terror.
+Note too that like all other retro ninja games in this list, none of the Shinobi games are walkovers.
 The series quite rivals Ninja Ryukenden when it comes to difficulty.
-For me, that adds to their overall addictiveness.
+In my case, that just adds to their overall addictiveness.
 Also that dizzying feeling of euphoria when executing awesome ninja fire magic.

 4) Hagane: The Final Conflict

 Hagane: The Final Conflict is a lesser known SNES title released by Red Entertainment and Hudson in 1994.
-In this retro ninja game, you play as a cyborg ninja up against immense odds to prevent worldwide annihilation.
-With a variety of techniques and weapons to experiment with, and macabre enemies inspired by classic Japanese imageries, the whole game is dark and intense.
+In this retro adventure, you play as a cyborg ninja up against immense odds to prevent worldwide annihilation.
+With a variety of techniques and weapons to experiment with, and macabre enemies inspired by classic Japanese folklores, the whole game is dark and intense.
 The gritty soundtrack further adds to an impending sense of doom.

-By the way, when I said intense, I meant INTENSE.
-This game barely allows you any breather throughout.
+By the way, when I said intense, I mean INTENSE.
+This retro classic barely allows you any breather throughout.
 Most memorable for me were the hovercraft segment in the middle of stage three and the ICBM climb during the fight boss fight.
 If you like your ninja games to feel modern, but without losing the overall Japanese feel, Hagane: The Final Conflict is a great choice to consider.
 Just be prepared.
 You would need to spend substantial time memorising murderous enemy attack sequences.

 5) Ninja Spirit